 Way back in 1999, I was in Austin Vintage Guitars and made an impulse buy on an amp.
 It was 1963 Fender Concert – one of the Fender "brownface" era amps, which are lesser-known but are still revered among vintage Fender fans.
 Outside its pedigree as a vintage Fender, it was not what most players would consider a "desirable amp".
 In fact, my wife thought I was crazy.
 And she had a point – it looked like shit.
 The cabinet had been stripped of its original brown Tolex and refinished with a poorly-done varnish stain.
 The wheat grill cloth had been replaced with a black one that was just all kinds of wrong.
 Lots of components in the circuit had been replaced, it had a hole drilled in the back of the chassis from some previous modification, and the tube chart had unfortunately been removed.
 The speakers had also been replaced with some vintage alnico Wilder speakers which were actually pretty cool, but they weren't really appropriate for the amp and they had weird red doping applied to the surrounds that tended to drip when it was hot and make a mess!
 The one thing this amp had going for it other than being an old Fender was that it sounded pretty good, despite its sorry state.
 But the real reason I bought it was because it was only $500 and I naively thought a restoration would be a cool project.

 |Lots of replaced parts, but the circuit is correct.

 The first thing I did was sort out some electronic issues.
 It was prone to odd intermittent noises and some of the electrolytic caps needed to be replaced.
 I also restored the circuit to conform with the original 6G12-A schematic and I bought a set of four Jensen P10R reissue speakers to use in the restoration.
-There were a lot of replaced electronic components in the circuit (more than just electrolytic caps), but I stopped short of replacing electronic components with vintage parts.
+There were a lot of replaced electronic components in the circuit (more than just electrolytic caps), but I stopped short of replacing them with vintage parts.
 If a part was the right electronic value and it functioned properly, I kept it.